How your B2B technology business should be using social media

 Why your B2B technology business needs a social media strategy

-Does your B2B technology businesses struggle to see the ROI from social media?
+Does your B2B technology business struggle to see the ROI from social media?
 It’s a familiar story: your marketing team has tried posting updates to your various social media channels regularly, but you just can’t see the sales coming in so you’ve now lost faith and focused your attention on other things.

-If this is happened to you, then chances are you’ve not had a clearly defined B2B social media strategy with objectives to support your business goals (or you’ve not been using the right tactics to achieve your strategic objectives).
+If this has happened to you, then chances are you’ve not had a clearly defined B2B social media strategy with objectives to support your business goals (or you’ve not been using the right tactics to achieve your strategic objectives).

 How can social media help my B2B tech business meet its objectives?